 Obtaining a DOE authorization to export LNG to non-FTA countries is an important step for most projects in their path toward financing and construction.
-After comprehensive reviews, DOE has issued a total of 44 long-term LNG or compressed natural gas (CNG) authorizations for any country in the world not prohibited by U.S. law or policy, in a cumulative amount of 48.44 billion cubic feet per day (Bcf/d), as of September 14, 2020.
-For comparison, global LNG trade in 2019 was about 47 Bcf/d.
-Currently, U.S. export capacity is more than nine Bcf/d, and
+After comprehensive reviews, DOE has issued a total of 45 longterm LNG or compressed natural gas (CNG) authorizations for any country in the world not prohibited by U.S. law or policy, in a cumulative amount of 48.6 billion cubic feet per day (Bcf/d), as of September 30, 2021.
+DOE has also issued several authorizations under its Small Scale Rule, as summarized